Overview of Tenant Eviction Notice

 - If the tenant fails to comply with the terms and conditions of the notice and the agreement, the landlord has the right to file a complaint in court for eviction of the tenant from the property.
 If the court is satisfied with the facts of the case, the court can issue summon to the tenant.
-The court is authorized to call for documents related to tenancy for verification.
+The court is authorized to call for necessary papers related to tenancy for verification.

-- If the court is satisfied with the submitted documents, additional pieces of evidence and hearing from both parties, an order for the eviction of the rented property can be passed by the court in favour of the landlord.
+- If the court is satisfied with the submitted necessary papers, additional pieces of evidence and hearing from both parties, an order for the eviction of the rented property can be passed by the court in favour of the landlord.
 The order shall contain the prescribed time limit in which the tenant has to vacate the premises.
 Even after receiving the order for the evacuation of the premises, if the tenant does not vacate the place, the landlord can approach the local police authority for helping him in evicting the property from the possession of the tenant.